 To the right of the preview image, you’ll see all the options for adjusting the image’s size — you won’t need all of them for a simple resize.
 First, make sure that the “Resample” check box is marked.
 That tells the computer that you want Photoshop to reduce the amount of data in the photo — otherwise, your resizing can still leave you with a fairly large file.

 The width and height fields allow you to change the image’s dimensions, effectively resizing the photo.
 For an online image, leave the drop-down boxes next to the image at the default setting of pixels.
 If you want to print out an image though, you can change that to inches or centimeters.
 Click on the number, then either use the up or down arrows or simply type in a new number.

 You’ll notice that both numbers will change (if not, click the lock icon next to the width and height).
 That’s to prevent stretching out your image.
 If you don’t want the width and height ratio to be the same as the original file, you’ll need to resize using the crop tool (which I’ll explain in a bit).

-With the preview set at 100 percent, you’ll be able to see just how big you are making that photo, so you can decide how much space you want it to take up on the a webpage, for example.
+With the preview set at 100 percent, you’ll be able to see just how big you are making that photo so you can decide how much space you want it to take up on the web page, for example.

 Once you’re happy with the size, click ok.